igorkry/tnt4j-streams/README.md

 `event.sink.factory.Token:YOUR-TOKEN` replace `YOUR-TOKEN` with jKoolCloud token assigned for You.

 For more information on TNT4J and `tnt4j.properties` see (https://github.com/Nastel/TNT4J/wiki/Getting-Started).
+Details on JESL related configuration can be found at (https://github.com/Nastel/JESL/blob/master/README.md).

 ## Streams configuration